SwarmUS/SwarmUS-doc/docs/sections/user-guide/basic-examples/buzz-control-robot.md

     bridge.registerCustomAction("getStatus", getStatus);
 ```

+!!! note
-> This example does not have any real logic.
+    This example does not have any real logic.
 In some cases, there could be a need to implement some complex logic, and even some blocking calls to check the state of some robot peripherals.
 Since all callbacks are run asynchronously, the user can use blocking calls in the body of the callback.
 See [Defining Callbacks](../../reference/HiveMindBridge/defining-callbacks.md) for more information on this.

 #### Registering event hooks